Amsterdam/amsterdam.github.io/guides/logging.md

 The log files are kept on our own servers and can be called either through [Matomo's API](https://developer.matomo.org/api-reference/reporting-api){:target="_blank"} or visualised in [Matomo's dashboarding tool](http://analytics.datapunt.amsterdam.nl){:target="_blank"}.

-For further technical details and implementation choices specifically about [data.amsterdam.nl](https://data.amsterdam.nl){:target="_blank"} employees of the municipality of Amsterdam can view [this dokuwiki](https://dokuwiki.datapunt.amsterdam.nl/doku.php?id=start:toepassingen:citydata:piwik){:target="_blank"}.
+Further technical details and implementation choices specifically about [data.amsterdam.nl](https://data.amsterdam.nl){:target="_blank"} can be viewed by Amsterdam officials on [the city data dokuwiki](https://dokuwiki.datapunt.amsterdam.nl/doku.php?id=start:toepassingen:citydata:piwik){:target="_blank"}.

-For technical details about logging and monitoring in general, including notes on frontend- and backend logging, reporting and dashboarding, employees can view [this dokuwiki](https://dokuwiki.datapunt.amsterdam.nl/doku.php?id=start:datapunt:beheren:logging_en_monitoring){:target="_blank"}.
+For technical details about logging and monitoring in general, including notes on frontend- and backend logging, reporting and dashboarding, Amsterdam officials can view [the general logging and monitoring dokuwiki](https://dokuwiki.datapunt.amsterdam.nl/doku.php?id=start:datapunt:beheren:logging_en_monitoring){:target="_blank"}.

 ## Backend logging
 On an application level every API call is logged in JSON format containing the following information: